|

 Morning

-- Take the tram to the top of Corcavado, passing through the Tijuca Rainforest, for another incredible view of Rio.
+Take the tram to the top of Corcavado, passing through the Tijuca Rainforest, for another incredible view of Rio.

-- Lunch included.
+- Lunch included

 Afternoon

-- Late afternoon to relax with dinner on your own.
+- Late afternoon to relax with dinner on your own

 Morning

-- Time to stroll along Copacabana Beach.
+- Time to stroll along Copacabana Beach

 Noon

-- Lunch on the flight.
+- Lunch on the flight

-- Arrive at Iguassu Falls, Brazilian side.
+- Arrive at Iguassu Falls, Brazilian side

-- Transfer to Hotel das Cataratas, an Orient Express hotel, and the only hotel in the Brazilian national park, overlooking the Brazilian side of the falls.
+- Transfer to Hotel das Cataratas, an Orient Express hotel, and the only hotel in the Brazilian national park, overlooking the Brazilian side of the falls

 Late Afternoon

-- Dinner included in the hotel garden.
+- Dinner on your own in the hotel garden or restaurant

 Morning

-- Visit Itaipu Dam, the second largest hydroelectric dam in the world, on the borders of Argentina, Brazil and Paraguay.
+- Visit Itaipu Dam, the second largest hydroelectric dam in the world, on the borders of Argentina, Brazil and Paraguay

 Afternoon

-- Dinner on your own at the hotel.
+- Dinner included at the hotel

 Morning